February 28 (29), June 30, October 30

-If monastics are found to be stubborn, disobedient, or proud, if they grumble or in any other way despise the holy rule and defy the orders of the elders, they should be warned twice privately by them in accord with Christ’s injunction (Matt.
-18:15,16).
+If a monk is found to be stubborn, disobedient, or proud, if they grumble or in any way despise the holy rule and defy the orders of their seniors, they should be warned twice privately by the seniors in accord with Christ’s injunction (Matt.
+18:15-16).
 If they do not amend, they must be rebuked publicly in the presence of everyone.
 But if even then they do not reform, let them be excommunicated, provided that they understand the nature of this punishment.
 If however they lack understanding, let them undergo corporal punishment.

-We can all be stubborn, disobedient and proud.
-Given the circumstance, we grumble, defy, and despise.
+We can all be stubborn, disobedient, and proud.
+Given the circumstance, we can grumble, defy, and despise.
 All this is part of the human journey from fear to love, trauma into healing, from isolation to community.
 What is different, however, is when these things become intractable.
-When this is happening, it is difficult, perhaps even impossible, for the person concerned to live gracefully – to allow divine love its transforming way (even just a little bit).
+When this is happening, it is difficult, perhaps even impossible, for the person concerned to live gracefully – to allow divine love its transforming way.
 At this point, Benedict says we need help; for the sake of our best selves, and for that of the communal life, we need help.
-And so, this chapter begins the way the Rule gives help; it is the frame through which the rest of the chapters regarding excommunication are viewed.
+And so, this chapter begins the way the rule gives help; it is the frame through which the rest of the chapters regarding excommunication are viewed.

 The Holy Spirit encourages us into accountability and responsibility via compassion and forgiveness.
 And so, the way of excommunication must also be one of compassion and forgiveness.
 If it is not, then it too has lost its way.
 The community must always be mindful of authoritarian tendencies.
 This process of excommunication, of bringing someone back to themselves and grace, must be held lightly and faithfully.
 The wisdom and non-judgment of communal leadership, their guidance and sense of keen observation, must be kind, gentle and unwavering.
 The longing of God for the one lost needs to be made explicit.

 Today, the use of violence in this process of change cannot be condoned.
-In the time of Benedict (and, historically, up until quite recently) it was acceptable to treat accountability and understanding as separate, and in the absence of understanding it was also acceptable to administer accountability via behaviour management in the form of physical violence.
-Today we see that accountability for behaviour needs to accompany an understanding of behaviour.
+In the time of Benedict (and, historically, up until quite recently) it was acceptable to treat accountability and understanding as separate, and in the absence of understanding it was acceptable to administer accountability via behaviour management in the form of physical violence.
+Today we see that accountability for behaviour must accompany an understanding of behaviour.
 And we know that violent behaviour management can rupture any chance at all for insight and change.
-Growth in responsibility for change happens when accountability and understanding happen together.
+Growth in responsibility for change happens when accountability and understanding move together.

 This chapter recommends a scriptural and human approach working within a communal dynamic.
 Once the behaviour has been seen and something of its motivation discerned, leadership attempts to help their fellow community member into awareness and change privately once and then, if needed, twice.
 If no change is forthcoming, an open communal call to reform occurs.
 If none of this works, only then does the process of excommunication start; a process of increasing non-association with the person while they are still a community member.

 What about meditation, where is it in all this?
-The excommunicated must be welcome to meditate with the rest of the community.
+The excommunicated must always be welcome to meditate with the rest of the community.
 As a daily and contemplative practice, meditation is a way through which grace acts to undermine our hidden unbelief in what is possible.
 It is, then, another way through which the Holy Spirit, lovingly and gently, holds us to account; it places us in the midst of that same dynamic of change the excommunicated are in.
 We are all in this together.
-During meditation, all that is required for change is our turning and re-turning to the mantra.
-Thoughts and concepts of unbelief change and fade as healing happens.
+All that is required for change is our turning and re-turning to the mantra.
+Thoughts and concepts of unbelief change and fade, and healing happens.
 Faith-sight in what is possible blooms as attention finds a home in the heart.
 As we meditate together, God acts to make excommunication unnecessary.